mchowning/WeatherApiKata/README.md

 3. Add an AFHTTPRequestOperationManager property to our WAKWeatherService class

 	To do this, we're just going to create the relevant property in the WAKWeatherService.h file.
 Note that the reason we're declaring this property in the .h file instead of the .m file is so that our test can see it.
-Usually it is not a good idea to expose a property (or method) just so that your test can see it, but for the sake of keeping the code in this kata straighforward, we're just going to make this property public by putting it in the .h file:
+Usually it is not a good idea to expose a property (or method) just so that your test can see it, but for the sake of keeping the code in this kata straightforward, we're just going to make this property public by putting it in the .h file:

 	_WAKWeatherService.h:_